Preventing & Treating Urinary Tract Infection | Symptoms & Care

 When confined to the bladder, an infection can be unpleasant and painful.
 However, if a UTI spreads to the kidneys, it may cause severe health complications.

-Risk factors of UTI
+Risk factors that can increase the risk of UTI include:

 • Sexually active